yoondoong/electron_presentation/README.md

 })
 ```

-The `ipc.on(String)` is what allows our function to listen for ipc commmands sent by main.js.
+The `ipc.on(String)` is what allows our function to listen for ipc prompts in the form of Strings sent by main.js.

 Now try running Electron and pressing Ctrl/Cmd + P. You should see a change at the bottom of the window.
 Which is great, as you can now bind keyboard shortcuts that execute your very own javascript!